mayasharma2110/Keep-Riding/README.md

 * Used chrome developer tools and [responsinator](https://www.responsinator.com/) to check responsiveness on mobile, tablet and laptop devices.
 I also checked the website on my 15 inch laptop, 20 inch monitor and sony smartphone.

-* Used an [online validator](validator.w3.org) to validate my html and css code and to check for no errors or warnings.
+* Used the [w3c validator](validator.w3.org) to validate my html and css code and to check for no errors or warnings.

-* Used lighthouse in chrome developer tools to check the websites performance in terms of (performance, accessibility, best practises and SEO) for both mobile and desktop devices.
+* Used [lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome developer tools to check the websites performance in terms of performance, accessibility, best practises and SEO.
-For mobile this has: performance 73%, accessibility 97%, best practises 87% and SEO 100%.
-For desktop this has: performance NA%, accessibility NA%, best practises NA% and SEO NA%.

-## Meets user/owner needs
+This was done for all 3 pages of the website and for both mobile and desktop devices.
+  * Home Mobile: Performance: , Accessibility: , Best Practises: , SEO: .
+Full report can be found [here]((assets/home-mobile.html)).
+  * Home Desktop: Performance: , Accessibility: , Best Practises: , SEO: .
+Full report can be found [here]((assets/home-mobile.html)).
+  * Prices Mobile: Performance: , Accessibility: , Best Practises: , SEO: .
+Full report can be found [here]((assets/home-mobile.html)).
+  * Prices Desktop: Performance: , Accessibility: , Best Practises: , SEO: .
+Full report can be found [here]((assets/home-mobile.html)).
+  * Contact Mobile: Performance: , Accessibility: , Best Practises: , SEO: .
+Full report can be found [here]((assets/home-mobile.html)).
+  * Contact Desktop: Performance: , Accessibility: , Best Practises: , SEO: .
+Full report can be found [here]((assets/home-mobile.html)).

+### Meets User Needs

 TO FILL IN SECTION.

-## Fixed bugs

-### Major bugs
+### Fixed Bugs

-#### Bug 1
+#### Navigation Bar Colours

 In the navigation bar the active page text was not showing as the correct colour (saddlebrown).
-I had to add the following code to resolve the problem, I did this using chrome developer tools to inspect the font colour of the problem text.
+I had to add the following code to resolve the problem, I did this using chrome developer tools to discover the css selector of the problem text.

-.navbar-light .navbar-nav .active>.nav-link {
+> .navbar-light .navbar-nav .active>.nav-link {
     color: saddlebrown;
     font-family: 'Roboto Slab', serif;
     font-size: 1.8rem;
 }

-#### Bug 2
+#### Collapsible Hamburger Menu

 When the hamburger menu was opened on a small screen I wanted the naviagtional items to have smaller text and less padding.
 I also did not want the underline to be shown ont he active page in this circumstance.

-From looking in chrome developer tools I thought I could target ".navbar-light .show .navbar-nav .nav-link, .navbar-light .collapsing .navbar-nav .nav-link" as I noticed the change in the classes of the div element from collapse to collapsing to collapse show.
+From looking in chrome developer tools I thought I could target the below css selectors as I noticed the change in the classes of the div element from "collapse" to "collapsing" to "collapse show".
+> .navbar-light .show .navbar-nav .nav-link, .navbar-light .collapsing .navbar-nav .nav-link

 However the div has "collapse show" classes when viewed on a larger device and not just when the navbar becomes a hamburger menu.
 I targeted the above elements within a media query to solve this.

-#### Bug 3
+#### Carousel Images

 For the carousel the images I picked had different aspect ratios, and this caused the overall height of the element to change every few seconds which was not pleasant to view